informatics-isi-edu/chisel/README.md

 ### Schema Evolution Expressions

-In addition to basic schema definition, `chisel` support table creation from schema evolution _expressions_.
+In addition to schema definition, chisel supports table creation from schema evolution _expressions_.
 If you are familiar with SQL, these are akin to the `CREATE TABLE <name> AS <expr>` statement.